Notes for a claim form

 This is not a complete list, and so if you are unsure, include the details on the claim form.
 If your capital exceeds £16,000 you are not entitled to Housing Benefit.
 If it exceeds £6,000, you might not get any Council Tax Support, unless you and your partner are of pension age, receiving Pension Credit Guarantee, or in the vulnerable group of the Council Tax Support scheme.

-If you rent your home then the rent we use to calculate your benefit will depend on the number of people who live in your household and their ages.
+If you rent your home, the rent cost we use to calculate your benefit will depend on the number of people who live in your household and their ages.
 If you have more bedrooms than you need then your Housing Benefit can be reduced by 14% or 25% per week.

 This does not apply to pension age customers.